avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 Below is a snapshot of the terminal showing succesful completion of synthesis:
 ![synth2](https://github.com/avinash1612/OpenLane-PhysicalDesign-Sky130nm/assets/56393465/14ac00df-eb27-45f3-b4d4-60c18e47fc22)

-Netlist is generated
+Netlist was generated.
+The netlist consists of 14876 cells.
+Out of which, 1613 are flipflops.
 Flop ratio was calculated after synthesis to estimate power consumption.

 Flop ratio was 10.84%